MarkUsProject/Markus/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] My code follows the code style of this project.
-  - [ ] I have fixed any Hound bot comments (check after opening pull request).
 - [ ] I have performed a self-review of my own code.
-- [ ] All new and existing tests passed.
-  - [ ] I have checked that the TravisCI tests have passed (check after opening pull request).
-- [ ] I have added tests to cover my changes.
+- [ ] I have added tests for my changes, if applicable.
-  - [ ] I have reviewed the test coverage changes (check after opening pull request).
 - [ ] I have updated the Changelog.md file.
 - [ ] My change requires a change to the documentation (add details below).
+- [ ] I have fixed any Hound bot comments (check after opening pull request).
+- [ ] I have verified that the TravisCI tests have passed (check after opening pull request).
+- [ ] I have reviewed the test coverage changes reported on Coveralls (check after opening pull request).

 ### Required documentation changes (if applicable)